rjolly/linoleum/readme.txt

 (This requires to first clone/build the project at https://github.com/rjolly/jcterm for the moment).
 A "JCTerm" item should show up in the Applications.
 If not, you can troubleshoot with:
   Console

+To build linoleum from itself, first clone the repository by external means (for now), then in the script shell: cd("/path/to/linoleum");
+  mkdirs("build/classes");
+  javac("src/main/java", "build/classes");